Sue Weber

 Susan Lynn Weber (born April 1, 1986) is an American soccer defender who previously played for Philadelphia Independence of Women's Professional Soccer.

 Education

 She attended Islip High School on Long Island.
 She got her bachelor's degree in physical education at Hofstra University in 2008.

 Sporting career

 She was named the CAA Female Scholar-Athlete of the Year in 2007.
 She was also named First-Team Academic All-American.
 In 2008, she was the first soccer All-American at Hofstra and women's league Defender of the Year.

+Weber's #20 was retired by the Hofstra University, where she played for three seasons (2005–07).
+Weber was also the first player in program history to earn All-America honors.